top of page

 Baixa & Chiado — For Central Location, Flat Streets and Sightseeing on Foot

-Baixa is the flat grid district between the hills of Alfama and the Tagus River, and for families with prams it's probably the most practical base in the city.
-Rua Augusta is the main pedestrianised street and runs from Praça do Comércio all the way to Rossio Square, with wide surrounding streets that are easy to navigate with a buggy.
-Chiado sits just above Baixa (a short but steep uphill walk, or a tram ride) and has excellent cafés, the Time Out Market 450 metres away, and some of the best restaurants in the city within a short radius.
-The 28 tram passes through, São Jorge Castle is an uphill walk or a short Uber, and Alfama is easily reachable on foot.
+Baixa is the flat grid district between the hills of Alfama and the Tagus River, and for families with prams, it is easily the most practical base in the city.
+Rua Augusta is the main pedestrianised street running from Praça do Comércio all the way to Rossio Square, with wide surrounding streets that are a breeze to navigate with a buggy.
+Chiado sits just above Baixa (a short but steep uphill walk or a quick tram ride) and has excellent cafés, the brilliant Time Out Market nearby, and some of the best restaurants in the city.

 1. Lisbon Serviced Apartments Baixa Chiado (from around £90/night)